Responding to Misconduct Charges

 A faculty member who suspects that you have committed academic misconduct as defined by the Code of Student Rights, Responsibilities, and Conduct should communicate this directly with you.

 If the faculty member concludes that academic misconduct took place, they may impose an academic sanction for the course and must report the incident to the Dean of Students.

-You will receive a letter from the Office of Student Ethics outlining the alleged violations and informing you that the Dean of Students may impose further sanctions.
+You will receive a letter from the Office of Student Conduct outlining the alleged violations and informing you that the Dean of Students may impose further sanctions.

 What if I am not responsible or I feel the sanction is not appropriate?

-Once you receive a letter outlining the alleged violations from the Office of Student Ethics, you have 14 days to appeal the faculty member’s decision and/or sanction.
+Once you receive a letter outlining the alleged violations from the Office of Student Conduct, you have 14 days to appeal the faculty member’s decision and/or sanction.

 You must appeal the allegations through the dean of the school in which the alleged misconduct took place.
-The Office of Student Ethics will not proceed until this appeal is complete.
+The Office of Student Conduct will not proceed until this appeal is complete.

 The following schools offer additional information in regards to academic misconduct: